max-kamps/jpd-breader/README.md

 $ npm run watch
 ```
 This will continuously rebuild the source code as it changes, and place the output in the folder `build`.
-It can be loaded as an unpacked extensino from there.
+It can be loaded as an unpacked extension from there.
 Please remember to reload (Firefox) / update (Chrome) the extension on the "manage extensions" page before testing your changes.
 Also, please look at the Contributing section if you plan on contributing your changes.